skellis46/slipbox/improvisation and the threshold of the self.md

 If nondual-awareness is one possible way of framing or interpreting these retrospective experiential data, then _absorption_, _experience without explicit self-awareness_, _attenuated sense of agency_, _flow_ and _skilled automaticity_ are five others.

 Absorption is described by the psychologist Auke Tellegen as 'a disposition to enter under conducive circumstances psychological states that are characterized by marked restructuring of the phenomenal self and world' [1992, quoted in @wild-1995-role p.570].
+That is, the capacity to be absorbed in our actions such that our sense of self and our relationship to the world is changed.

 Here Katye describes her experience of the dancing that could be interpreted or framed as both absorption and nondual awareness: